Frequently Asked Questions

-- Do not use exfoliating products (AHAs, scrubs, etc) and loofas until at least 24 hours after waxing.
+- Do not use exfoliating products (AHAs, scrubs, etc.) and loofahs until at least 24 hours after waxing.

 - Avoid tight clothing after waxing, especially in the waxed areas.
 Tight clothing may result in irritation and ingrown hairs.

-- No shower or oral sex for 10 hours after a Brazilian waxing.
+- Do not shower or receive oral sex for 10 hours after a Brazilian wax.

 How long does waxing take?